-Side note: Market dictates its rates depending on your location.
+Side note: The market dictates its rates depending on your location.

 The variables in the market rates are determined by the location from where you offer your service.
 If you look into the economic realities, the difference in cost for the same type of work can be quite confusing.

-That said, be ready that the customer will prefer the freelancer with the same skills like yours but offering his/her service at a lower price.
+That said, be ready that the customer will prefer the freelancer with the same skills as yours but offering his/her service at a lower price.

 Remember that the biggest difficulty is scaling as you trade your time for money, and time is always limited so you need to invest in tools that would ensure the optimal estimation.